The air in your home is the air that you breathe.

 Lead in paint has been banned since 1992.
 Old paint becomes a hazard when chipped or flaking, or when sanded-off prior to repainting which creates lead dust, in which case professional removal is recommended.
 However, it remains inert if undisturbed.

-Asbestos has been banned since1985.
-This gives off microscopic fibres only when disturbed, and these fibres are small enough to be inhaled and damage lung tissue.
+Asbestos is a class 1 carcinogen and its use has been banned since 1999.
+Existing asbestos can be found in numerous elements of older buildings.
+If disturbed, it can give off microscopic fibres which are small enough to be inhaled and damage lung tissue.
 Professional removal is required.

 Creating a Healthy Indoor Air in your home